'Forgotten people': Sundarbans' climate refugees forced to move again | DW | 21.03.2022

 Each full moon, Bor, 65, has to move from his house to a makeshift hut on stilts as water floods his home

 But Sagar Island is itself now under threat.
 Over the last two decades, the sea level in the delta has risen by 3 centimeters (1.2 inches) a year on average.
 That's much faster than elsewhere in the world.
-Sagar has already lost around 50 square kilometers of land—around a sixth its previous area—to coastal erosion.
+Sagar has already lost around 50 square kilometers of land — around a sixth of its former area — to coastal erosion.

 Bor fled to Sagar from Lohachara Island in the late 1980s as the delta waters encroached on his home.
 It was a wrenching move.